MymeType/sysvlfs/README.md

 ## Building

-Install the needed packages as detailed in [INSTALL](INSTALL), then run the following commands:
+Install the needed packages as detailed in [INSTALL.md](INSTALL.md), then run the following commands:

 ```bash
 make